rayhannr/uncleroy/src/pages/blog/cache-control-for-react-app-using-nginx.md

 ### How a React app works with static assets

 - `index.html`: This is the entry point of our React app.
 When a user visits our site, the browser loads this HTML file, which contains references to the JavaScript, CSS, and other static assets needed to run the app.
-- <b>Static assets</b> (e.g., `.js`, `.css`, images): These are typically generated with unique filenames that include hashes (e.g., main.abc123.js).
+- <strong>Static assets</strong> (e.g., `.js`, `.css`, images): These are typically generated with unique filenames that include hashes (e.g., main.abc123.js).
 The hashes change whenever the content of these files changes.

 ### Cache static assets aggressively